MIAGE-EPB1996/studDocs/docs/tools/github/actions.md

 <!-- truncate -->

 :::tip Blog post
-Check out this blog post which talks about testing and touches on workflow integration of testing
+Check out **[this blog post section](/tech-blog/testing-is-important#github-actions-integration)** talks about testing and touches on workflow integration of testing
 :::

 ## Demo